 The rate that the voltage or current peaks pass a given point is the frequency of the AC electricity.

-The major advantage that AC electricity has over DC electricity is that AC voltages can be transformed to higher or lower voltage levels, while it is difficult to do that with DC voltages.
+The major advantage that AC electricity has over DC electricity is that AC voltages can be readily transformed to higher or lower voltage levels, while it is difficult to do that with DC voltages.

 Changing voltages is done by the use of a transformer.
 This device uses properties of AC electromagnets to change the voltages.